|

 - Neal

-Stephenson: From the cyberpunk genre, comes the man who had the
+Stephenson: From the cyberpunk genre, comes the man who had

 nerve to call his lead character in Snow Crash"Hiro